 Surgery is the main treatment for many mouth (oral cavity) cancers.
-For oropharyngeal cancers (e.g. tonsil and tongue base), chemoradiation (radiotherapy and chemotherapy together) is often the first treatment.
-Early cancers may be treated with laser surgery using a tube passed into your mouth which has a laser on the end (transoral endoscopic surgery).
-See page 45 for more about surgery.
-If you have tissue or bones in your jaw or mouth area removed as part of your surgery, you may also have reconstructive surgery (see page 47).
+Chemoradiation (radiotherapy and chemotherapy together) is often the first treatment for oropharyngeal cancers (such as tonsil and tongue base).
+Early cancers may be treated with laser surgery using a tube passed into your mouth which has a laser on the end (trans-oral endoscopic surgery).
+See page 49 for more about surgery.
+If you have tissue or bones in your jaw or mouth area removed as part of your surgery, you may also have reconstructive surgery (see page 50).

-Radiotherapy can sometimes cure an early stage cancer or it can be used after surgery to reduce the risk of the cancer coming back.

-You may also have other treatments such as chemotherapy (see page 70), chemoradiation (chemotherapy and radiotherapy together) or targeted therapies (see page 75).
-There's more about the different treatments on page 43.
+Radiotherapy can sometimes cure an early-stage cancer or it can be used after surgery to reduce the risk of the cancer coming back.
+You may also have other treatments such as chemotherapy (see page 78), chemoradiation (chemotherapy and radiotherapy together) or targeted therapies (see page 83).

-Mouth cancer side-effects
+Mouth and oropharyngeal cancers side-effects

 Treatment for mouth and oropharyngeal cancer might affect how you look, eat, speak or breathe.
 It can take time to get used to these changes.
-See page 81 for information and tips to help you with these changes.
+See page 91 for information and tips to help you with these changes.